How I Searched for a Cure to My Diabetes.

-Having passed the age of 70, it frightens the hell out of me.
+It frightens the hell out of me.

-People with diabetes 2 like myself, are at high risk of nerve pain, heart disease, blindness, heart attack, stroke, amputation, kidney failure, peripheral neuropathy, gangrene, Alzheimer’s, gum diseases, cataracts and glaucoma?
+People with diabetes 2 like I had myself, are at high risk of nerve pain, heart disease, blindness, heart attack, stroke, amputation, kidney failure, peripheral neuropathy, gangrene, Alzheimer’s, gum diseases, cataracts and glaucoma?
 These things will happen when blood sugar and insulin levels are out of control.
 We have an epidemic, no it’s a pandemic, of diabetes in most countries and people are just popping pills to fool the symptoms.
 I was one of those ignorant fools.

 I knew diabetes was not a disease to “just live with” by taking Glucophage or other allopathic pills to hide the symptoms and not deal with the underlying cause of the problem.
 But how do I find the primary cause and hopefully the solution.

 I researched and found facts that took me along a path to the solution.

 I found, despite the generalised treatment guidelines of conventional and alternative medicine, not everyone with type 2 diabetes is the same.
 There are many causes and contributing factors involved with blood sugar and diabetes.
 For one person, it may be mostly about their diet; for another, it might be stress-induced, and for someone else, it might be driven by thyroid, liver, pancreas, kidneys, cardiovascular systems, gut health, hormone system or adrenal problems.

 “Many possible causes” was a wakeup call for me, and I started a search for answers for myself.
 I was determined not to suffer the long-term consequence of high blood sugar, painful joints, nerve pain, and losing my memory.
 I kept a journal about what I ate, whether it was a stressful day and much more, I took my blood” pricks” every day.

 Let me share some of my relevant findings.